Zag-Research/Zag-Smalltalk/Documentation/Encoding-Modified-Spur.md

 	4. the values of `self`, parameters, or locals that are only used in the block after being initialized in the method, as well as (if this is a local-holding block) any mutable locals used by this or other blocks.

 When a `[`*some-value*`]` closure is required and *some-value* is a literal, self, or a parameter to the method (i.e. something that can't be assigned to), runtime code returns either a `ThunkImmediate`/`ThunkFloat` (if the value is immediate or numeric and fits), a `ThunkHeap` when the value is a heap object, or if the value doesn't fit any of these constraints it will fall back to a full closure with 2 fields: the "return one field" CompiledMethod reference and the value.
 This applies to `self` or any other runtime value.

+There are pre-defined CompiledMethods for some common closures:
+1. value:  `[some-value]` - use when value isn't covered by numeric, immediate or heap thunks.
+CompiledMethod reference and the value are the only things in the closure
+2. id: `[:x|x]` -
+3. return id: `[:x| ^ x]`
+4. return value: `[^ value]` - when the value is outside the non-local thunk group.
+The value is the only thing in the closure other than the method address and the `Context` pointer.

+More information on closures can be found at [[Execution#BlockClosures]].